hirscr/Divinci/README.md

 First you will have to set up the Config file to be applicable to you.
 Also in the DV file, I have not generalized the home directory.
 You will have to change that too.
 Change every instance of `"/home/vermion/divi_ubuntu/"` to apply to your directory where the divi wallet is.
 Put the companion app in the same directory.

-Here are the commands for Divinci

-`cmd(command, **kargs)`

-There are three commands right now that CMD can perform
-1. walletpassphrase
-2. listtransactions
-3. getblock

-Also, CMD can perform any other wallet command that doesnt have any arguments like "getinfo" or "getbalance"

-Obviously, each requires additional arguments.
-To use "walletpassphrase" to unlock the wallet you must also pass the passphrase, the amount of time you want the wallet unlocks and whether or not its for staking.

-So an example would be:
-`>>>cmd("walletpassphrase",**{"pw": "mypassphrase","time" : "600","staking" : "0"})`

- To use "listtransactions" you have to also give the account name (usually "*"), how many transactions you want to see, and how many transactions back you wish to start from.
-So as an example:

- `>>>txs=cmd("listtransactions", **{"account" : "*","num" : "300" ,"start" : "0"})`

-To use "getblock" you will need the hash of the block you are interested in.
-Frankly I have not used this for anything and the results are no different than using the command.
-You need to supply the hash for the block you are interested in which you can get from chainz or diviscan.
-An example would be:

-`>>>cmd("getblock", **{"hash" : "puttheblockhashere"})`

-Really, for the rest of this, only the listtransactions command matters.

 ## getting to the good stuff